 Windgalls may occur in other joints and tendons but are most commonly found around the fetlocks or on the digital flexor tendon sheath.
 We investigate how they are caused, diagnosed and treatments available.

-It would be slightly inaccurate to refer to Windgalls as inflammation
+It would be slightly inaccurate to refer to Windgalls as inflammation as it is closer to leg filling.

 There are two types of windgalls diagnosed by professionals often referred to as ‘Tendinous Windgalls’ and ‘Articular Windgalls’.
 Generally, windgalls are benign in nature and are regarded as minor damage to the joint, appearing without pain, heat or lameness.
 A windgall type of swelling appearing below the fetlock and indicating levels of pain, heat or lameness, should be treated with suspicion.